 The popular theory of fatigue in fibromyalgia is that it’s prevalent because the body and the brain/ nervous system are in constant warfare with each other.

 There are days that are excruciatingly difficult to get up from bed in the morning.
 And days that I find it challenging to move from one task to the other like washing dishes to sending an email.
 But what about when I pray?
 Should I just give up my scheduled prayer time, so I can rest my poor body?
 Or should I toughen it up so I can become the patron saint for people dealing with chronic illnesses?

 The thing with fatigue is that it drains all your energy and you feel physically and mentally incapable of doing anything.

 Which is different than feeling tired.
 When you are tired, it’s usually because you did not get enough sleep or you spent your energy on tasks or were out the whole day.
 Hence, using up all your spoons!

-Fatigue is a daily whole body experience.
-You may have had your night’s rest and yet you wake up with a physical exhaustion that makes it feel impossible to get up and brush your teeth.
-When my physical energy drains out, I am more susceptible to low sunken moods and a depletion of motivation of whatever goals I had for today.
+Fatigue is a daily whole-body experience.
+You may have had your night’s rest and yet you wake up with physical exhaustion that makes it feel impossible to get up and brush your teeth.
+When my physical energy drains out, I am more susceptible to low sunken moods and depletion of motivation of whatever goals I had for today.

 The widespread pain and stiffness of my body piled up with the overcoming fatigue are the cherries on top of spiritual desolation, well, they can be if you let them be.